The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution

-The impression tracking link contains similar attribution data to the click tracking link (besides the different lookback window).
+The impression attribution link contains similar attribution data to the click recording link (besides the different lookback window).
 Send it to the partner to be activated when a corresponding ad is watched, usually for 1 second or more.

 The cost tab allows you to enrich your attribution data with your ad spend costs from the partner, if supported by the partner.

 Getting Cost Data

 Toggle ON the Get Cost Data button to display the partner's required setup for cost data.
 Follow the specific instructions on the partner's cost section.

 For example, in the capture above the partner requires setting up information about the user's unique API key with the partner.